AccardoNull/SpringMass-main/README.md

 - The symplectic Euler integration scheme is implemented.

 - The simulator loop updates all particle states using the update callback and time.

-- The recorded testcase requires that the: blue cube has particle spring properties ks = 200 and kd = 0 the red cube ks = 80 and kd = 0.8 and the green cube ks = 45 and kd = 0.2.